 Brush the cut side of the peaches with olive oil or butter and grill over medium heat for 2-3 minutes until light grill marks appear and the peaches begin to soften.
 Brush the other side with oil and flip, grilling for an additional 2-3 minutes.

 Remove the peaches from the grill and brush with the spiced honey glaze.
-Serve alone or with gelato and a sprinkle of flake salt.
+Serve alone or with gelato and a sprinkle of Pure Flake Finishing Salt.